ITHACA/ELMIRA carpet cleaners

 One of the most important points to consider when looking for pet friendly upholstery fabric is the tightness of the weave.
 The tighter the weave, the easier it will be to remove pet hair and the hair does not get embedded.
 Scratch marks are also fairly easy to brush off or buff out.
 Spills usually bead up before being absorbed by the fabric, making them easier to clean.
 Tighter weaves are also much more durable than more open or larger weaves and they don't tend to fray and wear as easily.

 Additionally, if new upholstery has a fabric tag or label (on the decking which holds the cushions), check the cleaning codes.
-S is for solvent or dry cleaning, W is for water-based cleaning and S-W can be cleaned with either dry or wet cleaning.
+S is for solvent or dry cleaning, W is for water-based cleaning, and S-W can be cleaned with either dry or wet cleaning.
 An X means the fabric can only be vacuumed.
 Your choice for a pet friendly fabric should be the W code.

 QUESTIONS TO ASK